aid2e/boot-camp-2024/AID2E-2024/AID2E-2024/Day-1/GIT-course/git_basics.md

 - **Tag**: A name attached to a commit, marking it for reference.

 ## **Commit**
 To commit, in Git terminology, means to create a commit object.
 This action is akin to committing changes to a database; it records your changes so that others can eventually see them.
+A commit in Git is a fundamental concept that represents a snapshot of your repository at a specific point in time.
+Each commit records changes to the files in your repository and includes metadata such as the author, date, and a commit message.
+Each commit has a unique identifier (SHA-1 hash)

 ## **Branch**
 A branch is a named series of linked commits.
 The most recent commit in a branch is known as the head.
 When you initialize a repository, Git creates a default branch called `main`, though it is often named `master`.
 The head of the current branch is named `HEAD`.
 Branches enable developers to work independently (or collaboratively) on separate lines of development and later merge their changes into the main branch.

 ## **Remote**
 A remote is a named reference to another Git repository.
 When you create a repo, Git sets up a default remote named `origin` for push and pull operations.
+This can be changed as well.

 ## **Commands, Subcommands, and Options**
 Git operations are executed through commands like `git push` and `git pull`.
 Here, `git` is the command, and `push` or `pull` is the subcommand specifying the operation you want Git to perform.
 These subcommands are often accompanied by options, which are indicated with hyphens (-) or double hyphens (--), such as `git reset --hard`.

 These terms and others, like `push` and `pull`, will become clearer as you continue learning.
 Refer back to this glossary as needed to reinforce your understanding while you work through the module.

 ## Installing `git`